Ulvik Municipality: Name

 The municipality (originally the parish) is named after the old Ulvik farm (Ulfvík) since the first Ulvik Church was built there.
 The first element is ulfr which means "wolf".
 The last element is vík which means "bay", "cove, or "wick".

+Ulvik Municipality (Ulvik herad) is one of only three municipalities in Norway that uses the word herad instead of kommune in its name.
+Both Norwegian words can be translated to be "municipality", but herad is an older word that historically was only used for rural municipalities.
+Municipalities can choose to use one or the other, but most use the more modern kommune.
+From 1838 until the mid-20th century, most municipalities used herad or herred (using the Nynorsk or Bokmål spelling) for their name, but after some legal changes in the law on municipalities in the 1950s and onwards, most municipalities switched to kommune.
+The only other municipalities to use herad in 2026 are Voss Municipality and Kvam Municipality.
+There are also a few municipalities with herad in the name such as Kvinnherad Municipality.

 Coat of arms

 The coat of arms was granted on 19 December 1986.
 The official blazon is "Gules, eight lozenges in annulet Or" (På raud grunn åtte gule spissruter i rosett).
 This means the arms have a red field (background) and the charge is a set of eight lozenges arranged around a point, making a symmetrical rosette design.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The figure is a traditional design seen in the local folk-art and in local textiles (including in the bunad of Ulvik).
 The pattern can be traced in local arts as far back as the 16th century, and is similar to the selburose.
 The arms were designed by Stein Davidsen.
 The municipal flag has the same design as the coat of arms.